Rectangular Matrix Additions in Low and High Temperatures: - cumulants and moments

-\begin{remark} It's easy to check that $f(\Vec{x}_{M};M,N,\theta)$ is an exponential decaying measure defined in Definition \ref{def:expdecaying}, and therefore by Theorem \ref{thm:dunklonbgf}, its type BC Bessel generating function is defined and well-behaved under the action of type BC Dunkl operators. \end{remark}
+\begin{Remark} It is easy to check that $f(\Vec{x}_{N};\theta,N,M)$ is an exponential decaying measure defined in Definition~\ref{def:expdecaying}, and therefore by Theorem~\ref{thm:dunklonbgf}, its type BC Bessel generating function is defined and well-behaved under the action of type BC Dunkl operators. \end{Remark}